fit at any level

 >>Whether you run marathons or just walk daily, here's a safe prenatal workout for you.

-4. chest press Do 10–12 reps.
-Recommended weight: 5–10 pounds in each hand.
-Strengthens chest, triceps and front of shoulders.
+Do 10–12 reps.
+Recommended weight: 3–5 pounds.
+Strengthens upper back and shoulders.